Agents of Habitat

 As we increase the diversity of participation in a place we make it easier

 for participants to find what they need.

-The disfunction in Washington DC is a reflection of the disfunction in our
+The dysfunction in Washington DC is a reflection of the dysfunction in our

 neighborhoods.
 Our diminished ecosystems are a reflection of our diminished soils.

 We will end the age in which humans separated themselves from natural

 things and begin the age in which humans embrace their place within the

 If we want humans to continue to have a place on this planet we will need